netxms/netxms-doc/admin/appendix.rst

     - 3
     - No
   * - ReceiveForwardedEvents
-    - Enable (1) or disable (0) reception of events forwarded by another NetXMS server.
+    - Enable (1) or disable (0) reception of events forwarded by another |product_name| server.
 Please note that for external event reception ISC listener should be enabled as well.
     - 0
     - No
   * - ResolveDNSToIPOnStatusPoll